bbauska/UC-Davis-Inter-jQuery/readme.md

 about some things that you could do to extend this game and make it a more interesting better game.
 I look forward to seeing what people post on the discussion board.
-I&apos;ll check in from time to time and see what excellent versions people have made of the big game.
+I&apos;ll check in from time to time and see what excellent versions people have made of the big game.</p>

 <ul>
   <li><a href="https://www.coursera.org/learn/interactivity-javascript-jquery/supplement/QxK0k/pdf-of-presentation">4.14.Game-of-Pig.pdf</a></li>